DiveFish/PPATS/README.md

 # PPATS
 A **PP** **a**ttachment **t**est **s**uite for German

+(by (DiveFish)[https://github.com/DiveFish/] and (janniss91)[https://github.com/janniss91/])

 PP attachment is the largest source of errors in syntactic parsing.
 But what is it exactly that makes it difficult?
-And which kinds of parsers struggle less with these structues?
+And which kinds of parsers struggle less with these structures?

-This test suite provides sample sentences with prepositional phrases that exhibit specific properties of different degrees of difficulty.
-The properties are accessible through the annotations.
-Parsers can be evaluated against the full test suite or particular properties to test their abilities to solve PP attachment of various difficulty levels.
+The PPATS test suite provides manually created sentences with prepositional phrases that exhibit specific linguistic properties:

 |Property | Annotation |
 |:------------- |:-------------|